suzannepk/power_outages_socioeconomics-/README.md

 * Understand how to create and use visualizations to show connections and correlations in big data.
 * Utilize Python and Excel to explore large data frames.
 * Discuss how doing tasks in parallel is more efficient than doing them in series.
+* Explain the assumptions you made in your analysis.
+For example, if you use “total customers” for a given region to represent relative total populations between counties, acknowledge that all while the members of one household are counted as one customer and businesses are customers too, total customers is still a measure of relative size of the populations of customers living in each county.

 ### The Big Questions for this Project: